rubiin/eslint-config/README.md

   // Your other ESLint settings...
 };
 ```
-> **_NOTE:_**  Since the syling too is handled by eslint, you might want to remove prettier or they will be in conflict
+> **_NOTE:_**  Since the code styling too is handled by eslint, you might want to remove prettier or they will be in conflict

 ## License
 This project is licensed under the MIT License.
 You can find the complete license terms in the LICENSE file.